 - Alice in the Mirrors of Albion is a Hidden Object Game that uses energy bars and timers to explore the various places around Albion.

-- In the Normal mode, searching a location uses up from 15 to several hundreds energy points, and it takes 1:30 minutes to replenish one energy point.
+- In the Normal mode, searching a location uses up from 15 to several hundred energy points, and it takes 1:30 minutes to replenish one energy point.
 Of course, the player can spend money to buy food items to refill the bar faster.

-- Locations in the Mirror World, on the other hand, has cooldown timers that prevents the players from immediately revisiting a location after searching through them, although paying Cash can speed up the process.
+- Locations in the Mirror World, on the other hand, has cooldown timers that prevent the players from immediately revisiting a location after searching through them, although paying Cash can speed up the process.
 These cooldown timers can range from 15 minutes to several hours, depending on the area.

 - The Battle Cats